 Whether it is located in your upper, middle, or lower back, most people will experience some form of back pain in their life.
 In fact, an estimated 32 million Americans are currently suffering with back pain at this moment.
 Back pain has become the #1 cause of disability in the United States and is quickly becoming a major concern for many people.
 This article will lay out what causes lower back pain, how to prevent it, and what the best form of treatment is once it has developed.

-If you have any questions about our Millcreek, Harborcreek, or Meadville locations, or would like to learn more about chiropractic care at Iadeluca Chiropractic, our experienced chiropractic team at Iadeluca Chiropractic is here to help.
+If you have any questions about our Millcreek, Harborcreek, Meadville, or Corry locations, or would like to learn more about chiropractic care at Iadeluca Chiropractic, our experienced chiropractic team at Iadeluca Chiropractic is here to help.

 What is the Cause of Back Pain?

 The number of potential injuries, misalignments, and conditions that could cause back pain seems endless.
 Tendons, ligaments, discs, muscles, and bones can all become irritated or damaged throughout a lifetime, through repetitive stress or sudden, severe trauma.

 Conditions such as obesity, arthritis, kidney stones, and urinary tract infections have been shown to cause symptoms of lower back pain, so these are all potential issues that you and your healthcare provider will need to take into account.

 One of the most common and painful causes of back pain is a disc bulge or herniation.
 A disc herniation is when the outer edges of the disc are worn away over time, ultimately exposing the nerves.
 According to MRI studies, as many as 37% of the American population have a disc bulge or herniation, with the vast majority of those diagnosed not reporting any pain.
 On the other hand, the people who are experiencing pain often describe it as severe and intense.